-The Canaanites were also immersed in sex rites revolved around their father god El, the mother goddess Ashera and their son called Baal.
+The ancient Canaanites were also immersed in sex rites revolved around their father god El, the mother goddess Ashera and their son called Baal.
 They believed that sex acts would stimulate the passion of their father and mother deities to give them fertility.
-They linked the fertility of the women to the fruitfulness of the land, thus they believed that sex orgies would make the land grow good crops because the “gods” would be pleased.
-These sex rites made the ancient Canaanite cults so appealing.
-This is why the Bible makes several references to the nation of Israel becoming ensnared in their worship (Num 22:41, Jud 2:13, 8:33, Jer 5:7 etc).

 In the 1960s, some archaeologists unearthed the temple of Baal-berith at Shechem and found in it the sacred pillar (the phallus), an emblem of Baal.
 According to Unger’s Bible Dictionary:

 The myths of Greek deities also indicated the level of sexual depravity in Greek culture.
-For instance, Flora was a prostitute; Apollo was a seducer of women; Zeus had sex with many women and a boy (Ganymede); Pan was into little girls and masturbation; Hades captured Persephone for pleasure and Bacchus was a drunkard and reveler.
-The early church thrived in the midst of this perverse culture.
-This is why the epistles kept emphasizing Godly separation.
+For instance, Flora was a prostitute; Apollo was a seducer of women; Zeus had sex with many women and even a boy (Ganymede); Pan was into little girls and masturbation and Hades captured young Persephone for his sexual pleasure.

-Many of these ancient pagan civilizations rotted from within and died.
-Their despicable acts attracted divine judgement and their power sank into the dust – giving us an example of what will eventually befall cultures that follow suit.
-These same perversions is paraded and thrown at us through some modern entertainment.
+History informs us that many of these ancient depraved civilizations rotted from within and died.
+Their despicable acts attracted divine judgement and their political power sank into the dust – giving us an example of what will eventually befall cultures that follow suit today.
+Sadly, these same perversions are still being promoted by modern entertainment.